 Eligibility: Courts, non-profit organizations, and government agencies located within Maryland are eligible to apply.

 Under the Conflict Resolution Grant program, MACRO accepts applications for up to $5,000 using its Short Application Form, and applications for over $5,000 using is Standard Application Form.

-All grant applications must be received by MACRO no later than 5:00 p.m. on Wednesday, March 27, 2013, to be considered for FY2014 funding.
+Deadline: All grant applications in this category must be received by MACRO no later than 5:00 p.m. on Thursday, April 3, 2014 to be considered for FY2015 funding.

 Please contact Alecia Parker, MACRO's Budget and Grants Director, at 410-260-3544 or at email@example.com if you have any questions.